Pymble

 Pymble is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-The latest Census evaluation shows that dwelling structures in Pymble consisted of 79.7% houses and 20.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Sydney metro had 68.8% houses and 31.3% other dwellings.
-Home ownership in Pymble was 39.7%, with the rest mortgaged at 42.5% or rented at 17.7%.
-The median monthly mortgage repayment was $3,500, aligning with Sydney metro's average.
-The median weekly rent was $650, compared to Sydney metro's $3,500 and $630 respectively.
-Nationally, Pymble's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+In Pymble, as per the latest Census, 79.7% of dwellings were houses, with the remaining 20.3% being semi-detached, apartments, or other types.
+This compares to Sydney metro's 68.8% houses and 31.3% other dwellings.
+Home ownership in Pymble was 39.7%, similar to Sydney metro, with mortgaged dwellings at 42.5% and rented ones at 17.7%.
+The median monthly mortgage repayment in Pymble was $3,500, mirroring the Sydney metro average, while median weekly rent was $650 compared to Sydney metro's $630.
+Nationally, Pymble's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing